rowanz/grover/README.md

 * Code for the Grover discriminator in [discrimination/](discrimination/).
 Without much changing, you can run Grover as a discriminator to detect Neural Fake News.
 * Code for generating from a Grover model, in [sample/](sample/).
 * Code for making your own RealNews dataset in [realnews/](realnews/).
-* Model checkpoints freely available online for the Grover-Base and Grover-Large models.
-For Grover-Mega or the RealNews dataset, please [submit this form](https://docs.google.com/forms/d/1LMAUeUtHNPXO9koyAIlDpvyKsLSYlrBj3rYhC30a7Ak) and we will get back to you as soon as possible.
+* Model checkpoints freely available online for *all* of the Grover models.
+For using the RealNews dataset for research, please [submit this form](https://docs.google.com/forms/d/1LMAUeUtHNPXO9koyAIlDpvyKsLSYlrBj3rYhC30a7Ak) and message me on [contact me on Twitter](https://twitter.com/rown) or [through email](https://scr.im/rowan).
+You will need to use a valid account that has google cloud enabled, otherwise, I won't be able to give you access 😢

 Scroll down 👇 for some easy-to-use instructions for setting up Grover to generate news articles.